T1MOH593/task-fabrika-resheniy/README.md

 # task-fabrika-resheniy

-To set up service you should run method main in TaskFabrikaResheniyApplication.java
+To set up service you should set up PostgreSQL, write in application.properties url, password, username and run method main in TaskFabrikaResheniyApplication.java

 To have a role ADMIN put username = vlad  password = vlad To have a role USER put username = elena  password = elena